Travel Packing List for a Carry-On Trip

 THE Duffel bag

-This little beauty is a Samsonite wheeled duffel bag - much more practical than your usual backpack (it has wheels!) it is perfectly carry-on sized and fits all my essentials.
+This little beauty is an Eastpak wheeled duffel bag - much more practical than your usual backpack (it has wheels!) it is perfectly carry-on sized and fits all my essentials.

 Travel checklist: Clothing